irecsys/Tutorial_MSRS/README.md

-# Tutorial_MSRS
-Tutorial for Multi-Stakeholder Recommender Systems
+# Tutorial for Multi-Stakeholder Recommender Systems @ ACM RecSys 2019 and ACM CIKM 2019